RetroDECK/ES-DE/USERGUIDE-DEV.md

 ### Jump to..

 This provides a quick selector for jumping to a certain letter.
 If the setting to sort favorite games above non-favorites has been enabled, then it's also possible to jump to the favorites games by choosing the star symbol.
 Similarly if there is a mix of folders and game files in the system and folders are configured to be sorted on top, then it's possible to jump to the folders using the folder icon.
-If there are only folders or only favorite games for the system, these games and folders will be indexed by their first letters and the star and folder symbols will be disabled in the quick selector.
+If there are only folders or only favorite games for the system, these games and folders will be indexed by their first letters and the star and folder symbols will not be disabled in the quick selector.

 ### Sort games by

 This is the sort order for the gamelist.
-The default sorting shown here is taken from the setting **Default sort order** under **UI settings** in the main menu.
+The default sorting shown here is taken from the setting _Default sort order_ under _UI settings_ in the main menu.
 Any sorting that is applied via the game options menu will be persistent throughout the program session, and it can be set individually per game system and per collection.

 Sorting can be applied using the following metadata, in either ascending or descending order: